 - The default title of all excursions is “My Excursion” when the title of the route is changed the name on the menu bar will reflect the change as well.

-- However if you were to already have a route displayed on the main screen, then clicking this button will load a fresh page.
+- However if you were to already have a route displayed on the main screen, then clicking the New Excursion button will load a fresh excursion and your old one will be saved to the phone and the cloud db (if public).

+Also note, that if there are no observations or route and only the name and description were modified, the excursion is not saved.

 Menu Bar